 The answer to this question depends on the type of seeds, and whether commercially packaged or bought in bulk.

-For unopened sunflower seeds, they can last up to five months when unopened.
-When stored in the refrigerator, they can lasts for 12 months or more, as long as they’re sealed.
+Unopened sunflower seeds can last up to five months when unopened.
+When stored in the refrigerator, they can last for 12 months or more, as long as they’re sealed.

 Overall, it is not recommended to delay the consumption of food items, even if they are seeds.
 Consume within three months to avoid spoilage.
 You can always buy in smaller packages to avoid storing longer than recommended.